Codeine Addiction Treatment

 It is important to note that some people carry a gene in which they rapidly metabolize codeine into morphine in the body.
 If a codeine prescription has been made without taking this into account, the patient may be at risk for the side effects, overdose, dependency and addiction to this metabolized morphine.

-The path to codeine abuse and addiction begins when it is tampered with, shared or otherwise misused.
+The path to codeine abuse and opioid addiction begins when it is tampered with, shared or otherwise misused.
 It is illegal to share, give away or sell codeine because of its abuse potential and adverse effects when taken in incorrect doses.
 If your current codeine dosage is not providing effective relief, it is important to talk to your doctor about what to do, instead of increasing doses on your own.
 With codeine, doctors are recommended to look for alternatives before prescribing an increased dosage; it is critical to follow their instructions for your health.

-Overdose symptoms, which can be fatal if not treated immediately, include:
+Opioid overdose symptoms, which can be fatal if not treated immediately, include:

 - Respiratory depression or trouble breathing